aditya30394/SOLID-OOPs-principles/SRP.md

 # The Single Responsibility Principle

-A class should have only one reason to change, meaning it should have a single responsibility.
+The Single Responsibility Principle (SRP) states that a class should have only one reason to change, indicating that it should be responsible for a single task or responsibility.

-We will look at the code for a simple bookstore invoice program as an example.
-Let's start by defining a book class to use in our invoice followed by the invoice classs.
+Let's consider a simple example of a bookstore invoice program.
+We will define two classes: the Book class, representing a book, and the Invoice class, representing an invoice.

 ```
 class Book {